WoodyLinwc/pixel-fish-miner/pixel-fish-miner/AI_README.md

    - Import and add case in `utils/costumes/index.ts` switch statement
    - Render using `ctx.fillRect()` for pixel art style
    - All coordinates relative to translated position (fisherman base)

 5. **New Pet**:
    - Add to `PETS` in `constants.ts`.
    - Add translation.
    - Implement draw function in `utils/drawPet.ts`.

+6. **New Environment Element**:
+   - Determine which module it belongs to (sky, water, ambient objects)
+   - Add draw function to appropriate file in `utils/environment/`
+   - Export from `utils/environment/index.ts`
+   - Call from `GameCanvas.tsx` render function in correct layer order
+   - Follow pattern: accept explicit parameters, use `ctx.save()`/`ctx.restore()`

 ### Known Quirks